-Lengthy and detailed interrogatories - on any subject, but particularly about "facts" or "contentions" - are generally inappropriate and are discouraged.
-To the extent you wish to use interrogatories as a discovery device, please discuss the issue with all other parties.
-I encourage you to limit interrogatories to inquiries regarding the existence and whereabouts of documents, and witnesses with knowledge or information, relevant to issues in the case.
+Lengthy and detailed interrogatories - on any subject, but particularly about "facts" or "contentions" - are inappropriate and will not be allowed.
+If you wish to use interrogatories, please discuss the issue with all other parties.
+I encourage you to limit what interrogatories you may contemplate to inquiries regarding the existence and whereabouts of documents, and witnesses with knowledge or information, relevant to issues in the case.
 Requests for admissions are rarely effective in arbitration.
 If you want to use them, consider using them to pin down what deposition discovery has found.
 Requests for production of documents are seldom effective but do lead to most of the discovery disputes that I hear.
-If counsel knows of a particular document that is germane to the issues, why not ask me to subpoena it?
+If counsel knows that a particular document that is germane to the issues exists, why not ask me to subpoen it?